All Episodes

 It's such a pity it needn't have happened.

-And that really just to me says it all.
+And that really just, to me, says it all.

 The whole thing is just sad and unfortunate because it's so unnecessary.

-It need not have happened.
+It need not have happened with this nomination.

-That there just were other choices that were better to make and so forth.
+There just were other choices that were better to make and so forth.

 And there are a lot of independent contractors in the conservative movement.

-Uh there's a lot of competition.
+There's a lot of competition.

-Uh there and and people for com people are competing for different things.
+And people are competing for different things.

 And what she writes is exactly what she thinks.

-You can be critical of it, and a lot of people are, because they think it it's when when when a when any conservative I think this is unfair, by the way, but when any conservative happens to be just bluntly honest, the left characterizes them as over-the-top weirdo extremist kooks, and then tries to lump all conservatives in with the most outrageous example of the most prominent conservative uh speaking or writing that they can find.
+A lot of people are because they think it's when any conservative, I think this is unfair, by the way, but when any conservative happens to be just bluntly honest, the left characterizes them as over-the-top weirdo extremist kooks and then tries to lump all conservatives in with the most outrageous example of the most prominent conservative speaking or writing that they can find.

 She didn't like Roberts because he wasn't known.